Truck Accident Attorneys in St. Louis, Missouri

 - Trash trucks

 Commercial vehicle accidents may increase the obstacles to pursuing financial recovery may increase significantly, as corporate insurance companies and even attorneys will enter the conversation almost immediately.
-Our skilled truck accident lawyers in St. Louis will re-route all communication through our office, so you can focus on getting the medical care you need to get your life back.
+Our skilled truck accident lawyer will re-route all communication through our office, so you can focus on getting the medical care you need to get your life back.

 What are the Most Common Types of Truck Accident Injuries?

 It is no secret that collisions that involve a large commercial truck or an 18-wheeler often end in catastrophic injuries or even death.
 The size differential is often just too much to overcome for those riding in the much smaller passenger vehicle.

 Some of the most common truck accident injuries that occur on our St. Louis roadways may include, but are not limited to:

 - Rib and torso injuries